blackfeather-wang/ISDA-for-Deep-Networks/README.md

 }

 @article{wang2021regularizing,
-  title={Regularizing deep networks with semantic data augmentation}, author={Wang, Yulin and Huang, Gao and Song, Shiji and Pan, Xuran and Xia, Yitong and Wu, Cheng}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2021}
+        title = {Regularizing deep networks with semantic data augmentation}, author = {Wang, Yulin and Huang, Gao and Song, Shiji and Pan, Xuran and Xia, Yitong and Wu, Cheng}, journal = {IEEE Transactions on Pattern Analysis and Machine Intelligence}, year = {2021}
 }
 ```